intojhanurag/intojhanurag/README.md

 <p align="left"> <a href="https://twitter.com/anuragojha8355" target="blank"><img src="https://img.shields.io/twitter/follow/anuragojha8355?logo=twitter&style=for-the-badge" alt="anuragojha8355" /></a> </p>

-- 🌱 I’m currently learning **ML through Krish Naik's paid Udemy course,Alongside, I’m sharpening my skills in frameworks like TensorFlow, Scikit-learn, and working on foundational DSA concepts to strengthen my coding journey**

-- 💬 Ask me about **DSA, Machine Learning, or projects, and learning!
+- 💬 Ask me about **Data Structures & Algorithms, Machine Learning, or my experience as an engineering student balancing coding, projects, and learning!
 I’d love to share insights on beginner-friendly approaches to DSA and how to kickstart ML projects.**

 - 📫 How to reach me **aojharaj2004@gmail.com**